/* Scenario metadata

 <h3>What happened</h3>

-<p>You pressed on to a destination at approach minimums on a degraded panel.
-You broke out with visibility at or barely above minimums, saw just enough at DA to continue, and landed.
+<p>You pressed on to an at-minimums airport on a degraded panel.
+You broke out with nothing to spare, saw just enough at DA to talk yourself into continuing, and landed.
 The airplane is fine.
 Connie is fine.
 You are, by the time you park on the ramp, beginning to feel the weight of the decision you just made.</p>

 <h3>ADM analysis</h3>

-<p>You had four airports on the menu with better ceilings than your destination.
-You chose the at-minimums destination because it was your destination.
+<p><<if $minsApt is "KBUU">>You had four airports on the menu with better ceilings than your destination.
+You chose the at-minimums field because it was your destination.
 That is the macho attitude dressed up as perseverance.
-Sometimes the destination is what drives the decision; but on a degraded panel, with the same fuel available to you, choosing a 900-and-4 airport over a 300-and-1 airport is not caution — it is competence.</p>
+Sometimes the destination drives the decision, but on a degraded panel, with the same fuel available either way, choosing a 900-and-4 airport over a 300-and-1 airport is not caution.
+It is competence.<<else>>You chose the closest ILS instead of the friendliest one.
+Closest is a seductive word on a degraded panel, and it is the wrong metric.
+The right metric is total exposure: minutes of scan remaining, plus the probability of having to fly a partial-panel missed approach.
+DuPage was a few more miles and seven hundred more feet of ceiling.
+Rockford's proximity bought you a coin flip at DA.<</if>></p>

 <h3>What good judgment looks like here</h3>